Classroom Resources: Quantitative Chemistry

 Filter by:

-In this activity, students will view an animation that introduces them to the importance of including units to communicate the value of measurements effectively.
+In this activity, students will view an animation that explores the importance of including units to communicate the value of measurements effectively.
 The animation presents definitions, units of measurement, and measuring tools for physical properties that are commonly measured or calculated in chemistry class: mass, length, temperature, volume, amount (moles), and density.

 In this activity, students will review a series of fundamental chemistry questions and select the answer from two choices provided.
 Upon completion, the sum of all the correct answers will equal the number of grams in one pound.
 Students can then use dimensional analysis to determine the number of grams in one pound for comparison.